microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 Welcome to Challenge-07!

-In this challenge, you will learn how to configure Consent Opt-Out filtering for the [FHIR service](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/overview) using [FHIR-Proxy](https://github.com/microsoft/fhir-proxy) (OSS).
+In this challenge, you will learn how to enable Consent Opt-Out filtering for the [FHIR service](https://docs.microsoft.com/en-us/azure/healthcare-apis/fhir/overview) using [FHIR-Proxy](https://github.com/microsoft/fhir-proxy) (OSS).

 ## Background

-The wide adoption of FHIR R4 has given patients more control over what happens to their health data.
-With a patient's data stored in FHIR, mechanisms are available to block certain providers and/or organizations from access to the data if the patient elects to withhold records.
+The wide adoption of [FHIR R4](https://hl7.org/FHIR/) has given patients more control over their health data.
+With a patient's data stored in FHIR, mechanisms are available to block certain providers and/or organizations from accessing the data if the patient elects to withhold records.
 One way these data access restrictions are configured in FHIR is through the [Consent Resource](https://build.fhir.org/consent.html).
 In this challenge, we will be exploring capabilities in the Azure health data platform that make it possible for patients to opt out of sharing their FHIR records with certain parties.

 ## Learning Objectives for Challenge-07
 By the end of this challenge you will be able to